 *Individuals "off campus" include Commuter students and Eureka College Employees

 Covid Testing Information

 Eureka College COVID-19 Testing Policy

-As announced by Governor Pritzker on September 3rd (and reinforced by the federal mandate from President Biden for all employers with over 100 employees on September 9th), all employees who work for, or students who attend, a higher education institution are mandated to either be fully vaccinated for COVID-19, or undergo weekly COVID-19 testing starting this week.
-If you are not currently fully vaccinated for COVID-19 (or have not submitted proof of vaccination to Human Resources), you must submit proof of a negative COVID-19 test to Human Resources by Friday, September 24th.
-You will be unable to come to campus the week of Monday, September 27th, if proof of a negative test is not submitted this week.
+As announced by Governor Pritzker on September 3rd, 2021 (and reinforced by the federal mandate from President Biden for all employers with over 100 employees on September 9th), all employees who work for, or students who attend, a higher education institution are mandated to either be fully vaccinated for COVID-19, or undergo weekly COVID-19 testing starting this week.
+If you are not currently fully vaccinated for COVID-19 (or have not submitted proof of vaccination to Human Resources), you must submit proof of a negative COVID-19 test to Human Resources within 24 hours of returning to campus for the winter semester.
+You will be unable to come to campus, if proof of a negative test is not submitted this week.

-Testing is available on campus Monday-Thursday from 9-11 a.m. in the basement of the Melick Library.
-Testing will be administered by Loop Medical on Monday and Wednesday and by Shield IL on Tuesday and Thursday.
-Shield IL utilizes saliva test, while the Loop Medical test is a self-administered nasal swab.
+Testing is available on campus Monday and Thursday from 9-11 a.m. in the basement of the Melick Library.
+Testing will be administered by Loop Medical on Monday and Thursday.
+Loop Medical test is a self-administered nasal swab.

 This is free testing for anyone who wishes to be tested.
 The process for getting tested by Loop Medical on Monday and Wednesday is below:

 1) Register at the link below.
 It will take 5-10 minutes to get registered for testing.
 Once you register the first time, you can simply log on and order a test for future testing.